Alaa-Abboud/nexthink-takehome/reflections/README.md

    - A ModernBERT-base model finetuned on NLI tasks but also allows for zero-shot classification on any given set of labels.
 It is only 150M parameters and thus quite CPU-friendly.
    - Limitation: Calibration properties are not known, and its small size can mean lower performance on OOD-tasks such as IT-critical classification.

 Given the assumption (notably that calibration holds),  `ModernBERT-base-mnli` was selected in a `zero-shot` setup with labels `[IT-Critical, Not-IT-Critical]`.
 Emphasis should be put on the *Critical* qualifier, as it helps exclude generic IT-related but non-critical updates (e.g., routine product releases).
+Note that more specific labels might help our system perform better.

 > Please Note that model selection should be based on systematic evaluation on domain-related and custom benchmarks.
 This step was skipped in the above selection process; decision were based on assumptions and high-level reasoning given the scope of the assignment.